 The Gujarat Region Culture (GuRCul) Program

-The Third Suvarna D Shah Poetry Festival will be March 5-6th!
-For more information click here!
+The Fifth Suvarna D Shah Poetry Festival will be September 13, 2020!
+More information available HERE!

 Why study Gujarat?
 With one foot in the culture of the ancient ports which connected India with the rest of the world, and the other foot in the twenty first century, Gujarat is the gateway to Indian culture in more ways than one.